-One of the common worries about Bankruptcy is who will find out.
-In fact very few people are likely to discover your circumstances.
+One of the common worries about Bankruptcy is who will be told.
+In fact very few people are likely to find out.

 - Where is Bankruptcy is recorded?